YichaoOU/easy_prime/docs/content/AWS.rst

 Users can click on each tab (e.g., PBS table tab) to choose other sequences.
 Selection of sgRNA triggers updates of PBS, RTT, and ngRNA table, since there 3 components are unique for each sgRNA.
 Each selection triggers the genome browser visualization in the bottom.

+To download all results for current Easy-Prime prediction, click the ``Download all prediction`` button.
+This will download all prediction in a bed-like format as a zip file.
+Remember that Easy-Prime exhaustively searches all combinations, this is a big file.

+To download your current selection, click "Download current selection".
+This is a bed-like format containing the 4 components of a pegRNA/ngRNA, which are sgRNA, PBS, RTT, and ngRNA.

 .. image:: ../images/easy_prime_output_vis.png
 	:align: center

+Output pegRNA/ngRNA genome browser visualization
+^^^^^^^^^^^^^

+Genome browser view is powered by Protein Paint (https://pecan.stjude.cloud/proteinpaint).
+You can zoom in to actually see the DNA bases.

+Howevery, we only support hg19 in the tracks.
+So then the second visualization, will be better if your input is in FASTA format (e.g., if you have hg38 variant, you can first extract +/- 100bp sequence and input here).